Community infrastructure levy spending and technical reports

 How the CIL we receive will be spent

-Funds raised from our CIL will be used by us in conjunction with service and infrastructure providers to deliver infrastructure improvements across the district.
+Funds raised from our CIL will be used by us in conjunction with service and infrastructure providers to deliver infrastructure improvements across the area.
 These improvements may include transport schemes, schools, open spaces and leisure facilities.

 Our Cabinet agrees the allocation of funds secured through developer contributions annually.
 The approved funding programmes for each financial year are set out below: